tommoor/tinycon/README.md

 # Tinycon

-A tiny library for manipulating the favicon, in particular adding alert bubbles and changing images.
+A small library for manipulating the favicon, in particular adding alert bubbles and changing images.

 ## Documentation